This is the multi-page printable view of this section. Click here to print.

 Node Pods [Succeeded]Number of succeeded pods in the nodecnt

-Pod CPU Usage [Limit]CPU usage limit ratio in the pod%
+Pod CPU Usage [Limit]CPU usage_limit_ratio in the pod%

-Pod CPU Usage [Request]CPU request ratio in the pod%
+Pod CPU Usage [Request]CPU request_ratio in the pod%

-Pod CPU UsageCPU usage in the pod%
+Pod CPU UsageCPU usage within the pod%

-Pod GPU Clock FrequencySM clock frequency in the podMHz
+Pod GPU Clock FrequencySM clock frequency in the PodMHz

-Pod GPU UsageGPU utilization in the pod%
+Pod GPU UsageGPU utilization within the Pod%

-Pod Memory Usage [Limit]Memory usage limit ratio in the pod%
+Pod Memory Usage [Limit]memory usage_limit_ratio in pod%

-Pod Memory Usage [Request]Memory request ratio in the pod%
+Pod Memory Usage [Request]memory request_ratio in pod%

-Pod Memory UsageMemory usage in the podbytes
+Pod Memory UsageMemory usage within podbytes

-Pod Network Total BytesPod network total bytesbytes
+Pod Network Total BytesNetwork total bytes in podbytes

-Pod Restart ContainersContainer restart count in the podcnt
+Pod Restart Containerscontainer restart count in podcnt

 Workload Pods [Running]-cnt

 Table.
-Kubernetes Engine Monitoring Metrics
+Kubernetes Engine monitoring metrics

-2 - ServiceWatch metric
+2 - ServiceWatch Metrics

 Kubernetes Engine sends metrics to ServiceWatch.
 The metrics provided by default monitoring are data collected at a 1‑minute interval.